Non-profit status and transparency

 10. Payments accounting for more than 10% of the total annual budget

 We confirm that the bodies making binding decisions for our organisation meet on a regular basis and that meetings are minuted.
 Enquiries to our organisation are answered within a reasonable period of time.
 The annual accounts are approved by name by a decision-maker of our organisation.
-During inspection of our annual report, compliance with this obligation is verified by our internal audit bodies (e.g. accountants), the certified accountant or auditor.
+During inspection of our annual report, compliance with this obligation is verified by our internal audit bodies (e.g. special supervisory body), the certified accountant or auditor.
+Here you can also find an excerpt from the 2021 audit report by the certified public accountant (in German).